omega-gg/Sky/README.md

 ## Deploy

-You can deploy Sky kit with:
+You can deploy Sky with:

     sh deploy.sh <qt4 | qt5 | clean> <win32>